-Changes To Illinois Laws As Of January 1
+Changes To Illinois Laws As Of Jan.
+1

 Some of the new laws:

-Ban on E-Cigarettes In Indoor Public Spaces
+Ban On E-Cigarettes In Indoor Public Spaces

 The Illinois government amended the Smoke Free Illinois Act to include e-cigarettes and place new restrictions on them at the start of the year.
 Under the amended law e-cigarettes will no longer be able to be smoked in indoor public spaces as of Jan.
 1.